runnndmc/MovieWorm/README.md

 ***

 ## Code Showcase
-- _She may be small but I'm proud of this code because I was able to come up with how to do it and how to debug is all on my own
+- _She may be small but I'm proud of this code because I was able to come up with how to do it and debugged it all on my own

 ``` structure